aidresden/person_detection_construction_sites/README.md

 This repository presents a potentially safety critical, real-world object detection dataset of humans on various constructions sites.

 LICENSE:
-This data set is published under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) licence.
+This data set is published under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) licence (https://creativecommons.org/licenses/by-sa/4.0/deed.en).
-Dieser Datensatz wird unter der Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) Lizenz veröffentlicht.
+Dieser Datensatz wird unter der Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) Lizenz veröffentlicht (https://creativecommons.org/licenses/by-sa/4.0/deed.de).

 ACKNOWLEDGMENTS:
 The development of this data set was funded by the Federal Ministry of Labour and Social Affairs (BMAS) and the Federal Institute for Occupational Safety and Health (BAuA) under the administrative agreement ‘Artificial Intelligence in a Safe and Healthy Working Environment’.